 This is important not only to help operators on knowing where the failure points are, but also to help on planning the network to cope with new business needs.
 Furthermore, this app will also help to improve operator’s services that already exist and consequently raise the quality of experience percept by user.

-The figure 3.1 shows the requirements and below, the main objectives for the development of this solution.
-Complementing other probe’s data with QoS and QoE indicators from Android devices and simulating the user-experience with scheduled tests, this solution allows the production of indicators for service performance, reliability and availability.
+Figure 3.2 shows the requirements and below, the main objectives for the development of this solution.
+Complementing other probe’s data with QoS and QoE indicators from Android devices and simulating the user-experience with scheduled tests, this solution allows the production of indicators, which will be detailed in the next chapter, for service performance, reliability and availability.
 These indicators contribute either for QoS improvement activities or for a better network planning in a future.